Distance in the Ellipticity Graph: Introduction

-\begin{dfn} Let $F$ be a free group, and let $[A*B]$ denote the equivalence class of the free splitting $A*B$ up to conjugation.
-Let the vertex set of the \emph{ellipticity graph} $\mathcal Z(F)$ be
+\begin{dfn} Let $F$ be a free group.
+Given a free product decomposition $A*B$ of $F$, let $[A*B]$ denote the equivalence class of $A*B$ up to conjugating both factors simultaneously and swapping the two factors.
+The \emph{ellipticity graph} $\mathcal Z(F)$ is a bipartite graph whose vertices are

 The vertices $[A*B]$ and $w$ are adjacent whenever $w$ has a representative in $A$ or in $B$.
-If this is the case, we say that $w$ is \emph{elliptic} to $A*B$.
-(Free splittings are defined in Section \ref{free}.) \end{dfn}
+If this is the case, we say that $w$ is \emph{elliptic} to $A*B$. \end{dfn}

-In Sections \ref{free2} and \ref{cyclic2}, we use subgroup $X$-digraphs and Whitehead automorphisms to prove the following:
+In Sections \ref{free2} and \ref{cyclic2}, we use subgroup $X$-digraphs and Whitehead automorphisms to construct algorithms that prove the following:

 \begin{thm} Let $F$ be a finitely generated free group.
-There is an algorithm that, given two free splittings of $F$, decides whether or not there is a nontrivial element of $F$ that is elliptic to both of them. \end{thm}
+There is an algorithm that, given two free product decompositions of $F$, decides whether or not there is a nontrivial element of $F$ that is elliptic to both of them. \end{thm}

 \begin{thm} Let $F$ be a finitely generated free group.
-There is an algorithm that, given two cyclic words of $F$, decides whether or not they are both elliptic to some free splitting of $F$. \end{thm}
+There is an algorithm that, given two conjugacy classes of $F$, decides whether or not they are both elliptic to some proper free product decomposition of $F$. \end{thm}

 Together, these two algorithms can decide whether or not two vertices of the ellipticity graph are a distance of two apart.
-In Section \ref{primint}, we show the following:

-\begin{thm} Let $F$ be a finitely generated free group, and let $A*B$ and $C*D$ be free splittings of $F$.
-If a nontrivial element $f$ in $F$ is elliptic to both $A*B$ and $C*D$, then there exists a primitive element $g$ in $F$ that is also elliptic to both $A*B$ and $C*D$. \end{thm}

-This shows that removing the non-primitive cyclic words from the ellipticity graph does not change the distances in the graph.
-Finally, in Section \ref{conn}, we prove the following bound on distances in the ellipticity graph.
+In addition, one can note that the algorithm of Theorem \ref{algsplit} also decides whether two free product decompositions are adjacent in the dual free splitting graph defined in \cite{kl}, as adjacency in this graph is equivalent to being distance two in the ellipticity graph.